zlatanstajic/laravel-example-app/README.md

-# Laravel Example App
+# Todo API

-> This example app is a simple Todo application demonstrating common patterns such as resource controllers, service/repository layers, API resources, and authentication.
+> This API is a simple Todo application demonstrating common patterns such as resource controllers, service/repository layers, API resources, and authentication.

 ## Table of Contents